How to Check WiFi Speed

 How to Test WiFi Speed with NetSpot

 NetSpot is a wireless network site survey application for Mac and Windows that makes this job much easier.
-NetSpot's Active Scanning feature allows you to measure your WLAN speed quickly and produce detailed heatmaps of your entire network area.
+NetSpot's Active Scanning feature allows you to measure your WLAN speed quickly and produce detailed WiFi heatmaps of your entire network area.
 It measures upload speed, download speed and wireless transmit speed.

 To go with WiFi speed test, download Free NetSpot, open the app and start a new site survey.
 When you get to the Active Scanning screen, simply select the particular wireless network you wish to test the speed of.
-Keep in mind that you can only run an active scan on a network you have access to (either an open network, or one that you have the password for saved on your laptop).
+Keep in mind that you can only run an active scan on a network you have access to (either an open network, or one that you have a WiFi password for saved on your laptop).
 With this option selected, NetSpot will measure wireless network speed at each data sampling point by sending queries to random servers and calculating the time it takes for them to be sent and received.
 Repeat this process with each network you need to test.
 Once you complete the survey, it's time to review your WiFi speed visualization data.

 Troubleshooting Your Wireless Speed